 An additional soil-water balance explicit for both existing climate and vegetation conditions (GLC2000) is in preparation and should become available by the end of 2010 at the CGIAR-CSI web site.
 While soil-water balance explicit just for climate defines properly the hydrological suitability for potential vegetation (regardless of existing vegetation), the soil-water balance explicit for both climate and existing vegetation conditions can define more realistically the feedback of existing vegetation on regional hydrology.
 Soil conditions can hardly be accounted, as existing global soil geodatabase suffers from low specific local accuracy and local conditions are highly variable.
 For comments on database development, contact the developer: Antonio Trabucco (Euro-Mediterranean Center on Climate Change, Italy).

-Following files are available to download:
+Following files are available to download from figshare:

 - Mean annual AET